smxi/acxi/README.txt

 directories.
 The file types to copy over can be changed with -c or configuration file values.

-Once you set your input/output directory paths (using either -i / -o options, or creating a configuration file), you can use the --test option to see what acxi would have done, then, once you have confirmed everything is working as expected, you can start syncing your music
+Once you set your input/output directory paths (using either -s / -d options, or creating a configuration file), you can use the --test option to see what acxi would have done, then, once you have confirmed everything is working as expected, you can start syncing your music